nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ## Goals

-- Meet 26 NPCs around Stardew Valley (it's actually 28, but the game starts with you having already talked to [Lewis](https://stardewvalleywiki.com/Lewis) and [Robin](https://stardewvalleywiki.com/Robin))
+- Speak to 26 NPCs around Stardew Valley (it's actually 28, but the game gives you credit for having spoken to [Lewis](https://stardewvalleywiki.com/Lewis) and [Robin](https://stardewvalleywiki.com/Robin))
 - Start farming
 - Reach [Foraging](https://stardewvalleywiki.com/Foraging) level 1

 ## Advice and warnings

 - See [Parsnips crop planner](https://stardew.info/planner/32-heavy-rabbits-hugged-merrily) for a suggested [Parsnip](https://stardewvalleywiki.com/Parsnip) and [Scarecrow](https://stardewvalleywiki.com/Scarecrow) layout.
 [Mixed Seeds](https://stardewvalleywiki.com/Mixed_Seeds) are depicted by a generic crop icon.
-- You need to have collected enough forageables by the end of the day to have enough money to purchase the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) and enough [Bait](https://stardewvalleywiki.com/Bait_(item)) before [Willy](https://stardewvalleywiki.com/Willy) closes his shop on [Spring](https://stardewvalleywiki.com/Spring)
+- You need to have collected enough forageables by the end of the day to have enough money to purchase the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) and enough [Bait](https://stardewvalleywiki.com/Bait_(item)) before [Willy](https://stardewvalleywiki.com/Willy) closes his shop on [Spring](https://stardewvalleywiki.com/Spring) 2.
 - You must mine and store at least one [Stone](https://stardewvalleywiki.com/Stone) at some point during the day for Spring 2.
 - Pause often!
 It's instantaneous, free, and allows you to think.